Time to "Fall Back"

 Be sure to talk with your insurance company or agent about your coverage limits, deductibles and exclusions at least once per year, or whenever you add expensive new furnishings, appliances or collectibles to your home, so you know what your policy covers.

-Smoke detector tips – The NW Insurance Council, Arson Alarm Foundation and National Fire Protection Association (NFPA) offer these smoke alarm tips:
+Smoke detector tips – The NW Insurance Council and the National Fire Protection Association (NFPA) offer these smoke alarm tips:

 • Test all smoke alarms at least once a month.